 "What I tell patients is that yes, there are studies (like this one) that demonstrate [less efficacy] in patients with a BMI above 30, since there is less circulating hormone than in patients with a BMI under 30," says Dr. Luo.
 "However, the amount circulating is still enough to be an effective and reliable form of contraception.”

-What it’s like to get and have an implant
+What it’s like to get and have a contraceptive implant

 Before Nexplanon is inserted, your healthcare provider will ask you questions about your medical history and perform a physical exam to confirm that the implant is the right fit.
 Once this has been taken care of, you're ready to go!